-2.2 Product CH4_GO2_SRFP
+1.3 Product CH4_GO2_SRFP

-2.2.1 Validation
+1.3.1 Validation

-Figure 7 shows a very strong correlation of the retrieved (bias-corrected) XCH4 with the TCCON XCH4 (R > 0.8).
+Figure 7 shows a very strong correlation of the retrieved (bias-corrected) XCH4 with the TCCON XCH4 (R \sim 0.8).
 This gives us confidence that our bias correction based on the retrieved albedo works correctly and takes out most of the bias.

-In the case of normal observations, the station-to-station standard deviation is 1.86 ppb.
-As is the case for CO_2 , Caltech and Lamont show the largest number of observations.
-Lauder has a large remaining bias of \sim 7 ppb, comparable also to that of Rikubetsu.
-Figure 8 shows in detail for each station the remaining bias and standard deviation for the co-located GOSAT-2 soundings for the period between the years 2019 to 2021.
+In the case of land observations, the station-to-station standard deviation is 3.0 ppb.
+As is the case for CO2, Caltech/Edwards and Lamont show the largest number of observations and Ny Alesund the largest bias due to the low number of measurements.
+Lauder has a large remaining bias of ~ 7 ppb, comparable also to that of Rikubetsu.
+Figure 8 shows in detail for each station the remaining bias and standard deviation for the co-located GOSAT-2 soundings for the period between the years 2019 to 2022.
 For sunglint we removed Saga from the comparison as using the static spatial co-location criterion it only had limited co-located measurements.